barbagroup/conferences/GTC2016/SubmitForm.md

 ## Presenter Public Speaking History
 ------------------------

-The presenter is a member in Professor Lorena A. Barba's research group.
+Pi-Yueh is a member in Prof. Lorena A. Barba's research group.
 Prof. Barba presented a session at GTC in years 2010, 2013, and 2014 and is a highly rated speaker.
-The presenter will be mentored by Prof. Barba for this session.
+Pi-Yueh will be mentored by her for this session

-The presenter's speaking history is:
+Pi-Yueh's speaking history:
-"A study of the lattice thermal conductivity of 3D nanoparticle composites", peper compitition at 19th National Computational Fluid Dynamic Conference, Penghu, Taiwan, 2012.
+19th National CFD Conference, Penghu, Taiwan, 2012

 ## Presenters
 ------------------------